 There are various ways to fight Colorado shoplifting charges.
 Three typical defense strategies that experienced defense attorneys use in these criminal cases are:

-- The defendant had no intent to steal.
-Perhaps the defendant simply forgot to pay.
-Or perhaps someone else planted the merchandise on the defendant.
-Or maybe the defendant believed the store owner agreed to let the defendant pay at a later time.
-If the defendant has an innocent explanation of what happened, the D.A. may dismiss the case.
+- You had no intent to steal.
+Perhaps you simply forgot to pay.
+Or perhaps someone else planted the merchandise on you.
+Or maybe you believed the store owner agreed to let you pay at a later time.
+If you have an innocent explanation of what happened, the D.A. may dismiss the case.

 - No shoplifting occurred.
-Defendants can show they paid by producing the receipt, eyewitness testimony, or video surveillance footage.
+You can show you paid by producing the receipt, eyewitness testimony, or video surveillance footage.
 Perhaps the cashier forgot to remove the theft detection device.
 As long as the full price was exchanged for the items, theft charges should be dropped.

 - The police performed an illegal search.
 Law enforcement needs probable cause to perform a search.
 If the police found the merchandise through an illegal search, then the court may dismiss it as evidence.
-And then the D.A. may be left with too weak a case to prosecute.
+Then the D.A. may be left with too weak a case to prosecute.

 The prosecution always has the burden to prove guilt beyond a reasonable doubt.
-This is true even if the defendant allegedly hid the merchandise.4 If the defense attorney can show the prosecution’s evidence is inadequate or unreliable, the D.A. may be willing to throw out the case.
+This is true even if you allegedly hid the merchandise.4 If the defense attorney can show the prosecution’s evidence is inadequate or unreliable, the D.A. may be willing to throw out the case.

 4. How long does shoplifting stay on your record in Colorado?